 Integration for Holistic Care

 Integrating these treatments requires coordination among a multidisciplinary team that includes oncologists, dieticians, psychologists, and other specialists.
-This approach not only aims at treating the cancer but also at minimizing side effects, enhancing the effectiveness of medical treatments, and improving overall quality of life.
+This approach not only aims at treating cancer but also at minimizing side effects, enhancing the effectiveness of medical treatments, and improving overall quality of life.

 To ensure safety and effectiveness, it's crucial to discuss all aspects of integrative treatment with your healthcare team.
 They can help devise a tailored treatment plan that combines the best of conventional and complementary therapies suited to your specific situation.